cosmoscout/cosmoscout-vr/docs/checklist_applicationclass_2-markdown_v1.1.md

 ## Summary of Results
 The software CosmoScout VR implements 42 recommendations of application class 2.

-The focus of future improvements is on improving the testing capabilities.
+The focus of future improvements is on improving the testing capabilities and working out a requirements documentation.

 ## Table of Contents
 [[Qualification](#qualifizierung)] [[Requirements Management](#anforderungsmanagement)] [[Software Architecture](#software-architektur)] [[Change Management](#aenderungsmanagement)] [[Design and Implementation](#design-implementierung)] [[Software Test](#software-test)] [[Release Management](#release-management)] [[Automation and Dependency Management](#automatisierung-abhaengigkeiten)]